LLMs Can Get "Brain Rot": A Pilot Study on Twitter/X: Related Work

 \textbf{Data Quality in Post-training.} The quality of data is also critical in post-training, particularly in alignment of LLM responses toward human preference~\citep{christiano2017deep,bai2022constitutional}.
 Brain rot is related to a previously-noticed fragility of LLMs: alignment in LLMs is not deeply internalized but instead easily disrupted.
 Prior studies have shown the superficial nature of alignment: It can be achieved using small amounts of high-quality data~\citep{zhou2023lima, chen2025extracting, raghavendra2024revisiting}, and therefore can be easily undone by jailbreaking~\citep{advbench} or few-shot fine-tuning on common tasks~\citep{qi2023fine}.
 Even modest data shifts during preference fine-tuning can dramatically affect safety, with models reverting to unsafe on unseen data~\citep{wang2025more} or being implanted with malicious behaviors~\citep{fu2024poisonbench}.

 Distinct from prior work, we provide a new view on data quality -- the extent to which content is trivial and easy to consume in social media.
-The properties, conceptualized via tweet shortness/popularity or content semantics, are not intuitively related to the cognitive capabilities that we expect LLMs to master in learning.
-However, the resultant impact of such low-quality data is broad in multiple dimensions and is persistent to post-hoc mitigation.
+The properties themselves, conceptualized via tweet shortness/popularity or content semantics, are not intuitively associated with the traditional LLM cognitive functions, and thereby overlooked in past benchmarks.